wuyangf7/OPERA/README.md

 * The software is programmed and maintained by Yang Wu.

 # Questions and Help Requests
-If you have any bug reports or questions, please send an email to Yang Wu (y.wu2@uq.edu.au), Jian Zeng (j.zeng@uq.edu.au), and Jian Yang (jian.yang@westlake.edu.cn) at Institute for Molecular Bioscience, The University of Queensland.
+If you have any bug reports or questions, please send an email to Yang Wu (y.wu2@uq.edu.au) and Jian Zeng (j.zeng@uq.edu.au) at Institute for Molecular Bioscience, The University of Queensland, and Jian Yang (jian.yang@westlake.edu.cn) at School of Life Sciences, Westlake University.

 # Citations
 Wu Y., Qi T., Wray N.R., Visscher P.M., Zeng J. & Yang J. (2021) Joint analysis of multi-omics data reveals molecular mechanisms at GWAS loci. bioRxiv.